Replacing a Lost Registration in Washington DC

 You can apply online for a replacement registration card if you meet the following conditions:

 - The expiration date on your registration is more than 10 days away.
-If it is within 10 days, you will have to also renew your registration and pay the appropriate renewal fees.
+If it is within 10 days, you will have to renew your registration and pay the appropriate renewal fees.

-Apply in Person
+Apply for a Replacement in Person

 If you've lost your license plates (tags) or they have been stolen, or if you need a new set because of wear and tear, you can get replacements by going to a local DMV office and completing the following steps:

-- Bring your vehicle registration card.
+- Show your vehicle registration card.